navuyi/NerdCoder-TUFIQoE-2021/README.md

 # Throttling scheduling
 In the dist directory there are "main_scenario.json" and "training_scenario.json" files.
 In extension's popup there is section where we can choose what experiment mode are we running.
 Whether it is a main session or training.
-Training session is shorter than main (shorter assessment and network throttling intervals).
+Training session should be shorter than main (shorter assessment and network throttling intervals).
-Extension will use one of these two files to schedule network throttling.
+Extension will use one of these two files to schedule network throttling based on the Session setting

 In the "scenarios" subdirectory there is separate JSON file for each scenario.
 To use particular scenario one should copy it contents (SINGLE SCENARIO OBJECT) to the "main_scenario.json" or "training_session.json" file which is imported by the